6-Year-Old Wetting Pants During The Day | Clear Causes Explained

 Why is my 6-year-old wetting pants during the day?

 Daytime wetting in 6-year-olds often happens due to delayed bladder control as their nervous system matures at different rates.
-Stress, emotional changes, or medical issues like infections can also contribute to accidents despite their age.
+Stress, emotional changes, constipation, or medical issues like infections can also contribute to accidents despite their age.

 What medical conditions cause a 6-year-old to wet pants during the day?